ng-Classic/ng-classic/docs/BAZEL.md

 At worst, you can fetch a broken artifact from the cache, making your build non-reproducible.
 For this reason, we are careful to implement our Bazel rules to depend only on their inputs.

 Currently, we only use remote caching on CircleCI.
-We let Angular Classiccore developers enable remote caching to speed up their builds.
+We let Angular Classic core developers enable remote caching to speed up their builds.

 ### Remote cache in development

 To enable remote caching for your build:

 1. Go to the service accounts for the ["internal" project](https://console.cloud.google.com/iam-admin/serviceaccounts?project=internal-200822)
-1. Select "Angular Classiclocal dev", click on "Edit", scroll to the bottom, and click "Create key"
+1. Select "Angular Classic local dev", click on "Edit", scroll to the bottom, and click "Create key"
 1. When the pop-up shows, select "JSON" for "Key type" and click "Create"
 1. Save the key in a secure location
 1. Create a file called `.bazelrc.user` in the root directory of the workspace, and add the following content: